A Premier Uranium Explorer in Canada’s Athabasca Basin

 Jody Dahrouge, B.Sc., Sp.C., P. Geo. — Director

 Jody Dahrouge is a professional geologist with over 25 years of experience in Canada and internationally, and has a successful background in uranium exploration and project generation within the Athabasca Basin.
 Since 1998, he has been the president of Dahrouge Geological Consulting Ltd., a geological services company that provides consulting services to a broad range of public and private exploration and mining companies.
 He is a professional geologist (Alberta) and holds Bachelor of Science degrees in geology and computing science, from the University of Alberta.

-Until September 2007, Mr. Dahrouge was President and COO of Fission Energy Corp. and played a key role in the acquisition of several of Fission’s key exploration properties, including Waterbury Lake, Patterson Lake, and Patterson Lake South (PLS).
+Mr. Dahrouge served until September 2007 as President and COO of Fission Energy Corp., and played a key role in the acquisition of several of Fission’s key exploration properties, including Waterbury Lake, Patterson Lake, and Patterson Lake South (“PLS”).
 Two significant uranium occurrences were eventually discovered at those projects, including the J-Zone at Waterbury Lake and the Triple R uranium deposit at PLS.